Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Introduction

 In this work we thoroughly examine the effect particle anisotropy has on ring formation by evaporating suspensions of silica colloids in water.
 All anisotropic particles are synthesized using the same method, ensuring that the surface chemistry is unchanged for all aspect ratios.
-Previous experimental\cite{cationspolydispersed} and theoretical\cite{popov2005evaporative} investigations into the coffee-ring effect have focused on volume fractions of colloids $\phi < 0.1$\cite{BigBoiParticlesMakeEvenDeposits2021,Boulogne2017CREonDryandWetSurfaces}.
-We measure the ring width over a broad range of volume fractions, up to $\phi = 0.35$, and demonstrate that the effects of anisotropy are not concentration dependent.
+Previous experimental~\cite{cationspolydispersed} and theoretical~\cite{popov2005evaporative} investigations into the coffee-ring effect have focused on volume fractions of colloids $\phi < 0.1$~\cite{BigBoiParticlesMakeEvenDeposits2021,Boulogne2017CREonDryandWetSurfaces}.
+We measure the ring width over a broad range of volume fractions up to $\phi = 0.35$ and demonstrate that the effects of anisotropy are not concentration dependent.
 Surface profilometry is used to make accurate measurements of the deposit's shape and characteristics, even at high concentrations where microscopy techniques can fail to capture ring structure.
-We also obtain profiles for both silica and polystyrene suspensions evaporated in a 90\degree C oven and at room temperature, and show that the difference between the sedimentation velocity and the air-water interface velocity is likely responsible for the suppression of the coffee-ring.
+We also obtain profiles for both silica and polystyrene suspensions evaporated at room temperature (20 \degree C) as well as in a 90 \degree C oven, and show that the difference in velocity between the descending air-water interface and the sedimenting colloids is likely responsible for the suppression of coffee ring formation.